nico8948/printmpdf/README.md

 ﻿Print using mPDF (printmpdf)
 ============================

+This branch is working with mPDF 8.2.x.  and php 8.2

 Converts a HTML page to PDF using mPDF PHP Library.
 It allows you to generate the following pdf documents of any node: